Borrowing Privileges & Policies

 Licensed Minnesota attorneys and currently enrolled law students at Mitchell Hamline School of Law and University of St. Thomas School of Law, may apply for special Law Library borrowing privileges.
 These borrowing privileges allow users to check out items from the library's regular collection that circulate for 6 weeks.
 These privileges extend only to the Law Library's collections.
 Other University of Minnesota Libraries extend borrowing privileges through the University Libraries' Friends of the Libraries program.

-To apply for Law Library borrowing privileges, submit a completed Application for Special Borrowing Privilege form in person at the Circulation Desk or by faxing the form with a copy of your attorney license or a copy of your current law student identification card to the Law Library at 612-625-3478.
-For more information regarding special borrowing privileges, please contact the Access Services Librarian: email@example.com or call 612-625-4300.
+To apply for Law Library borrowing privileges, visit the Circulation Desk and request an Application for Special Borrowing Privileges.
+Or email your request to firstname.lastname@example.org.
+You will need a copy of your attorney license or your current law student identification card.
+For more information regarding special borrowing privileges, please contact the Law Library circulation desk at email@example.com or call 612-625-4300.

 Returning & Recalling Library Materials

 Law library books can be returned at any campus library at the University of Minnesota.
 However, we ask that reserve materials and any other special materials borrowed from the law library be returned directly to the law library circulation desk.
 Any law library materials returned in the after-hours book drop will be checked in the next day the library is open.

 For assistance in locating Law Library materials with the status "Checked out to Journal" please contact the circulation desk: email firstname.lastname@example.org or call 612-625-4300.